basvandenberg/ng-select/README.md

 export class AppModule { }
 ```

-Add the select component to a components HTML:
+Add the select component to one of your templates:

 ```html
 <ng-select